Skip to main content

 Sproul’s Furniture StoreNewcastle5

-The biggest impact was at Knox County Jail at its Rockland facility, reporting 19 affected workers.
+The largest notice was filed by Knox County Jail at its Rockland facility, reporting 19 affected workers.
 Sproul’s Furniture Store followed with 5 workers.

 Trend & Outlook